-With more than 129 years of excellence in education, Paris ISD continues to prepare students for the future.
 In accordance with our mission statement, Paris ISD “provides a quality education to a diverse student population, enabling each to achieve full potential and become a productive, responsible citizen.”
 A major strength of our district is the cultural and socio-economic diversity of our student body.
-Paris ISD students graduate with the ability to compete in a global economy because they have attended classes in an environment that mirrors our ever-smaller and changing world.
+Paris ISD students graduate with the ability to compete in a global economy because they have been educated in an environment that mirrors our ever-smaller and changing world.

-The instructional program of Paris ISD has been recognized for preparing students for college.
+The advanced academic program has been recognized as one of the best in the state.
 The College Board recognized Paris High School as one in 400 schools in the nation named to the Advanced Placement Honor Roll.
-In addition, the district received recognitions by the Texas Education Agency for college readiness success, plus exceptional use of High School Allotment Funds.
-In the past ten years, Paris ISD has produced 19 students earning National Merit Finalist, Semi-Finalist, and Commended Scholar honors.
+In addition, the district has received recognitions by the Texas Education Agency for college readiness success, plus exceptional use of High School Allotment Funds.
 Our students are prepared with rigor and are accepted by prestigious universities such as Yale, Cornell, Duke, MIT, WestPoint, Notre Dame, Stanford, and all major universities in Texas.
 In addition, our graduates are awarded on average more than $1.5 million each year in scholarships and grants.

-In addition, Paris ISD celebrates student achievement in Career and Technology competitions, having captured 11 state titles and 5 national titles in past years.
-Additional academic competitions in which our students excel include Word Masters, University Interscholastic League, and NET-OLE Regional Foreign Language Symposium, as well as numerous essay and speech competitions.
+Our students are successful in an array of academic competitions.
+Paris ISD continues to win at the state and international levels in Future Problem Solving.
+Since the district began competing in 1985, we have had 17 international championships and 50 state championships.
+Paris ISD celebrates student success in Career and Technology competition.
+In past years, 11 state titles and five national titles have been captured.
+Additional academic competitions in which our students demonstrate consistent success include Word Masters, University Interscholastic League, NET-OLE Regional Foreign Language Symposium, and numerous essay and speech competitions.

 Paul Jones, Superintendent